-SECTION 1
+SECTION I

-1. PURPOSE AND SCOPE
+PURPOSE AND SCOPE

-1.1 The purpose of these standard contractual clauses is to ensure compliance with the requirements of Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (General Data Protection Regulation) for the transfer of personal data to a third country.
+- (a) The purpose of these standard contractual clauses is to ensure compliance with the requirements of Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (General Data Protection Regulation) for the transfer of personal data to a third country. - (b) The Parties: - (i) the natural or legal person(s), public authority/ies, agency/ies or other body/ies (hereinafter 'entity/ies') transferring the personal data, as listed in Annex I (hereinafter each 'data exporter'), and - (ii) the entity/ies in a third country receiving the personal data from the data exporter, directly or indirectly via another entity also Party to these Clauses, as listed in Annex I (hereinafter each 'data importer')

-1.2 The Parties:

-- 1.2.1 the natural or legal person(s), public authority/ies, agency/ies or other body/ies (hereinafter 'entity/ies') transferring the personal data, as listed in Annex 1.A (hereinafter each 'Data Exporter'); and - 1.2.2 the entity/ies in a third country receiving the personal data from the Data Exporter, directly or indirectly via another entity also Party to these clauses, as listed in Annex 1.A (hereinafter each 'Data Importer')

-have agreed to these standard contractual clauses (hereinafter: 'clauses').
+have agreed to these standard contractual clauses (hereinafter: "Clauses").

-- 1.3 These clauses apply with respect to the transfer of personal data as specified in Annex 1.B. - 1.4 The Appendix to these clauses containing the Annexes referred to therein forms an integral part of these clauses.
+- (c) These Clauses apply with respect to the transfer of personal data as specified in Annex I. - (d) The Appendix to these Clauses containing the Annexes referred to therein forms an integral part of these Clauses.

-2. EFFECT AND INVARIABILITY OF THE CLAUSES
+EFFECT AND INVARIABILITY OF THE CLAUSES

-- 2.1 These clauses set out appropriate safeguards, including enforceable data subject rights and effective legal remedies, pursuant to Article 46(1) and Article 46(2)(c) of Regulation (EU) 2016/679 and, with respect to data transfers from controllers to processors and/or processors to processors, standard contractual clauses pursuant to Article 28(7) of Regulation (EU) 2016/679, provided they are not modified, except to select the appropriate Module(s) or to add or update information in the Appendix.
-This does not prevent the Parties from including the standard contractual clauses laid down in these clauses in a wider contract and/or to add other clauses or additional safeguards, provided that they do not contradict, directly or indirectly, these clauses or prejudice the fundamental rights or freedoms of data subjects. - 2.2 These clauses are without prejudice to obligations to which the Data Exporter is subject by virtue of Regulation (EU) 2016/679.
+- (a) These Clauses set out appropriate safeguards, including enforceable data subject rights and effective legal remedies, pursuant to Article 46(1) and Article 46(2)(c) of Regulation (EU) 2016/679 and, with respect to data transfers from controllers to processors and/or processors to processors, standard contractual clauses pursuant to Article 28(7) of Regulation (EU) 2016/679, provided they are not modified, except to select the appropriate Module(s) or to add or update information in the Appendix.
+This does not prevent the Parties from including the standard contractual clauses laid down in these Clauses in a wider contract and/or to add other clauses or additional safeguards, provided that they do not contradict, directly or indirectly, these Clauses or prejudice the fundamental rights or freedoms of data subjects. - (b) These Clauses are without prejudice to obligations to which the data exporter is subject by virtue of Regulation (EU) 2016/679.

-3. THIRD-PARTY BENEFICIARIES
+THIRD-PARTY BENEFICIARIES